 It is important to monitor for pests at regular intervals.
 Don't wait until a pest problem is out of control.
-Check your garden regularly for signs of pests.
-If you have had pest problems in the past, good recordkeeping may help with your pest management plan.
-Note the pest, the time of year, the host plant or location in your garden, what you did, how it worked, and when you think you should monitor for the pest again.
+Regularly check the properties you manage for signs of pests.
+If the property had a pest problem in the past, good recordkeeping may aid in your pest management plan.
+Note the pest, time of year, host plant or location on the property, what you did, how it worked, and when you think you should monitor for the pest again.

-When monitoring for pests in the garden or landscape, don't forget to also monitor for beneficial insects and note their numbers.
+When monitoring for pests in the garden or landscape, don't forget to monitor for beneficial insects and note their numbers.